• Skip to primary navigation

 DIY Cork Covered Vases And Spray Painted Vases

-Make these cork covered vases inspired by a trend report I read in Food Network Magazine.
+Make these cork-covered vases inspired by a trend report I read in Food Network Magazine.
 The article was about cork being the new MVP of kitchen materials and they featured cork trivets and a cork teapot in the article.

 roll of cork from the thrift store

-So that got me to thinking about the thrift store cork rolls and cork squares I had in my stash of stuff.
+So that got me thinking about the thrift store cork rolls and cork squares I had in my stash of stuff.
 (These items are not made with cork wine stoppers.)
 I bet I could make some cool home decor accessories using this roll of cork and…..

 cork board for craft projects

 these cork squares.
-Both items have been in my junk stash for awhile.
+Both items have been in my junk stash for a while.
 I couldn’t come up with a unique use for them until now.

 thrift store vase